mattjnewberry/dream-stays/TUTORIAL.md

       1. Go to https://codepen.io/
       2. Click on `Start Coding` in the top left
       3. Copy the contents from alt/index.html to the html section in codepen
+      4. Whilst you're doing this, pay attention to how adding the css changes the site.
-      4. Copy the contents from styles.css to the css section of codepen
+      5. Copy the contents from styles.css to the css section of codepen

 2. Next, we need to update your website title to include your new location.
 Update the `<h1>` tag in the html and change the title to include your location.